 |Watch the Video|

-If you don’t want the hassle of importing your music from PDF or scanning – the answer is Power Music Virtual Songbooks.
+If you don’t want the hassle of importing your music from PDF or scanning and you mainly play worship music – the answer is Power Music Virtual Songbooks.
 All the songs in the virtual songbooks have been specifically created for use in Power Music.
 Virtual songbooks can be used in any edition of Power Music – Windows, Mac or iPad, and there are free editions of Power Music available for all platforms.

 A Virtual Songbook contains: